-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The school works in partnership with all parents and carers.
-School has its own PSA that works closely with families of the school.
-Where possible, we have an open door policy so that staff are available to discuss concerns with parent/carers.
-All parent/carers are invited to attend 2 parent consultations per year.
-Reports are sent home once a year.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Reports are sent home once a year.
 A school newsletter is sent home weekly detailing the news from the week and the upcoming events.
 Home/School agreement makes roles absolutely clear.
-The school website is updated Families are invited to watch extracurricular events and activities.
-Families are invited to attend information sessions re supporting their child at home e.g. parenting skills, literacy and numeracy skills, independent homework.
+The school website is updated regularly with whole school news and each class has their own webpage that is updated weekly.
+Parent/carers are encouraged to join in with school trips.
+Parent/carers are able to support classes with one-to-one reading in class.
+Regular communication on positive behaviour of children is communicated via the online app - Class Dojo. information sessions re supporting their child at home e.g. parenting skills, literacy and numeracy skills, independent homework.
 Families are invited to attend a termly communion.
 Parents/carers are able to contact the school if they have any concerns or questions.
 Links to outside agencies are available on the school website.
-Families are individually supported by the PSA.
-Class teachers and SENCo can meet Parent/carers are invited to and actively involved in all TAC meetings and reviews.
-Parent/carer's views are an integral part of TAC meetings and SEN reviews.
+Class teachers and SENCo can meet with parents to discuss concerns. part of TAC meetings and SEN reviews.
 All documentation is presented in a way so that it is accessible to parent/carers.
 Parent/carers are involved in all stages of the Assess, Plan, Do, Review cycle.
-Parents / Carers are encouraged to communicate to their child's teacher and / or support assistant through the use of a home / school book when appropriate.
+Parents / Carers are encouraged to communicate to their child's teacher and / or support assistant through the use of a home / school book.